 Originally promised for 2019, then promised for February 2020, the Nikkor Z 70-200mm f/2.8 S is now finally on sale and is a must-have lens for any pro.
 This fast-aperture telephoto is a workhorse for weddings, news, and sports – and now it is available it will encourage more pros to switch to the Z6 and Z7.
 In our lab tests, it performed extraordinarily well, setting a new benchmark for lenses in this class.

 The first 1:1 macro lens in the Nikon Z range is now on sale.
 This focal length will make this a popular choice with portrait photographers, as well as those taking ultra close-up images of insects and such.

 A compact macro lens which can be used on full-frame cameras - and particularly useful for repro photography, or those wanting something lighter to carry around than the 105mm Macro.
 But the 50mm Macro's biggest appeal will be to those using the Z50 and Z fc cameras - where the effective focal length becomes 75mm.

 Current Nikon Z DX lenses

-With the arrival of the Nikon Z50, which employs a smaller APS-C sensor, Nikon has deployed a line of DX lenses for its Z-mount system.
+With the arrival of the Nikon Z50, and the newer Nikon Z fc, which employ a smaller APS-C sensor, Nikon has deployed a line of DX lenses for its Z-mount system.
 This marks a pronounced departure from Canon's RF mount strategy, which is exclusively full frame.
 However, it enables Nikon to produce smaller and lighter cameras with suitably compact lenses that take advantage of the Z mount's benefits.